-GENERAL HONORS Courses marked with an may be repeated for credit because content varies.
-Gn Hon 121-122: Freshman General Honors Core Seminar.
+French French 101: Elementary French.
+(3) Beginning French for students with no previous exposure to French.
+Development of all four language skills, with emphasis on listening and speaking.
+French 102: Elementary French.
+(3) Beginning French for students who have completed French 101 or equivalent.
+Continued development of all four skills with emphasis on listening and speaking.
+French 103: Elementary French Conversation.
+(1) Supplementary course to French 101-102 for students interested in additional practice in phonetics.
+Courses marked with an may be repeated for credit because content varies.
+General Honors Gn Hon 121-122: Freshman General Honors Core Seminar.
 (3, 3) Surveys of major ideas basic to the intellectual, historic, and artistic traditions of Western Culture.
 One core seminar required for graduation.
-GENERAL STUDIES Courses marked with an may be repeated for credit because content varies.
+Courses marked with an may be repeated for credit because content varies.
+Courses marked with an may be repeated for credit because the subject matter varies.
+General Studies Courses marked with an may be repeated for credit because the subject matter varies.
 Gen St 192T: Topics.
 (1-3) Titles will vary.

-CR/NC

-Gen St 193T: Topics.
+CR/NC Gen St 193T: Topics.
+(1-3) Titles will vary.

+Gen St 292T: Topics.
 (1-3)

 Titles will vary.

-Gen St 292T: Topics.
-(1-3) Titles will vary.

 CR/NC

 Gen St 293T: Topics.
 (1-4)

 Titles will vary.

-GEOGRAPHY Geog 101: Physical Geography.
+Geography Geog 101: Physical Geography.
 (3) World geography; physical elements.
 Use of maps and globes for a systematic analysis of world climates, vegetation, soils, and landforms, their distribution, interrelation, and significance to humans.
 Geog 102: Human Geography.
 (3) World Geography; human elements.
 A systematic analysis of world population, demographic factors, ethnic groups, predominant economies, and political units, their distribution, interrelation, and interaction with the physical earth.
 Geog 105L: Physical Geography Laboratory.
 (1) Exercises designed to complement Geog 101.
 Applied problems in the spatial processes of the physical environment.
 Map construction and reading, weather and climatic analysis, classification of vegetative and soil associations, landform distribution analysis.
 Corequisite: Geog 101.
 2 hrs. lab.

 Geog 195: Survey of Environmental Issues.
 (3) Survey of environmental issues related to the degradation of land, air, and water resources.
+Geog 251: Meteorology.
+(3) Description of weather phenomena, principles of atmoshperic motion, weather map analysis and weather prediction.
+Also offered as E & PS 251.

+Greek

 Greek 107: Greek Mythology.
 (3)

 Introduction to mythology: primary readings in stories about the gods and heroes, usually including Homer, Hesiod, Homeric Hymns and Tragedies.
 All texts will be in English.

 Also offered as Clscs 107, Engl 107

+History

-Courses marked with an may be repeated for credit because content varies.
+Courses marked with an may be repeated for credit because the subject matter varies.

 Hist 101: Western Civilization.
 (3)

 Ancient times to 1648.